kgpmask/MASK/README.md

 ## Routers
 <!-- Note.
 This will be subject to change once the fs readdir router system is implemented. -->

 The Express app's router is set up by `/src/route.js`.
-The file route.js imports routers from the `/routes` directory.
+The file route.js imports routers from the `/routes` folder.
 Each router file has the following format:

 ```js
 const express = require('express');